tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/Functions/README.md

 A function app is a way to organize and collectively manage your functions.
 A function app is comprised of one or more individual functions that are managed together by Azure App Service.
 All the functions in a function app share the same pricing plan, continuous deployment, and runtime version.

+All of the functions in an app share a common set of configuration values, and must all be built for the same language runtime.
+Each function app is an Azure resource that can be configured and managed independently.

 ## Stateless logic

 Stateless functions are great candidates for serverless compute; function instances are created and destroyed on demand.
 If state is required, it can be stored in an associated storage service.